exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Interpolation
 -------------

-Interpolation is the PHP feature that automatically replaces variables by their value in double-quoted strings and Heredoc syntax.
+Interpolation is the PHP feature that automatically replaces variables and public properties by their value in double-quoted strings and Heredoc syntax.

 .. code-block:: php